The Sun Always Shines on T.V.: Music video

 The music video for "The Sun Always Shines on T.V." was directed by Steve Barron and produced by Simon Fields of Limelight Productions.
 It was shot on location over three days early October 1985 at Udney Hall Gardens and the Victorian Gothic Church of Saint Alban the Martyr, both situated in Teddington, Richmond upon Thames, in England.

 The video opens with a short sequence which forms an epilogue to the video for "Take On Me", the band's previous single, continuing with the use of rotoscoped animation.
 The young lovers (played by Morten Harket and Bunty Bailey), having survived the ordeal of the story in the first video, now face one another in the woods at night.
 Suddenly the young man begins physically reverting to his original animated state seen in the "Take On Me" video.
 The young woman, distressed, realizes that he cannot remain in her world.
 In pain, he flees the scene into the distance back to his comic-book world, and she is left behind.
 The camera rises away from her and closing credits roll in the style of the end of a Hollywood classic film, stating "The End / A Warner Bros.
 First National Picture", followed by an animated television graphic which reads "you are watching channel 3" and the a-ha logo.

 The main sequence of the video consists of a-ha performing "The Sun Always Shines on T.V.", supplemented by session drummer Lindsay Elliott, and a bass player, inside a Gothic church, filmed mainly in black-and-white with splashes of pastel coloring.
 Spectating at the performance is a dense crowd throughout the church of mannequins, most of them bare but some clothed in formal concert dress holding musical instruments to represent the song's classical instrumentation arrangement.
 The video ends with a-ha being cut out from the background and becoming a still frame.

 The music video for the band's next single, "Train of Thought", would pick up from this cue shot, making a visual and story trilogy of "Take On Me", "The Sun Always Shines on T.V." and itself.

 Awards

 At the 1986 MTV Video Music Awards, the video won in the categories Best Editing in a Video (editor: David Yardley) and Best Cinematography in a Video (director of photography: Oliver Stapleton).
 It also received a nomination for Best Art Direction in a Video (art director: Stefan Roman).

 Notable live performances

-a-ha performed this song at the Nobel Peace Prize concert in 1998 alongside the new song "Summer Moved On".
+a-ha performed the song at the Nobel Peace Prize concert in 1998 alongside the new song "Summer Moved On".

-A live version of "The Sun Always Shines on T.V." was the only single released from the 2003 a-ha album How Can I Sleep with Your Voice in My Head, the music video for it being directed by Pal Waaktaar's wife Lauren Savoy.
+A live version of "The Sun Always Shines on T.V." was the only single released from the 2003 a-ha album How Can I Sleep with Your Voice in My Head; the music video for it was directed by Pal Waaktaar's wife Lauren Savoy.